brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 * **Goliath** - Some defensive abilities will help with your probably lower than average AC.
 * **Half-Orc** - Half-Orcs are always fantastic attackers and all of their features can help you.
 * **Hill Dwarf** - You’ll be light on defense, so the extra hit points help.
-* **Variant Human** - Some feats can really help this build, so getting one at level 1 can really help make a character more viable in the early levels.
+* **Variant Human** - Some feats can really help this build, so getting one at level 1 can help make a character more viable in the early levels.
 * **Wood Elf** - Great for Monk builds with some sneaky features.